gluethegiant/gtg-rack/README.md

 To build these rack modules, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Release Notes

 v.
+1.0.7 The Solo Release (December 1, 2019)

+- Added audition mode (solo) to all mixers by long pressing the on buttons
+- Added separate fade in and fade out automation speeds to all mixer modules (from the context menu)
+- Added vu meters to the Gig Bus Mixer
+- Added audition modes to Bus Depots (for group auditions) by long pressing the on buttons
+- Added "Always audition" mode to Bus Depots for the ability to keep a master Bus Depot always on
+- Updated on/audition buttons on Road and Bus Route to match new mixer audition functionality
+- New 8x gain mode on all mixer preamps
+- Improved vu meters on Bus Depot
+- Updated context menus
+- Small code optimizations

+v.
 1.0.6 A Chilly November Release (November 15, 2019)